Introduction to Integrated Marketing vs 360 Degree Marketing

 Even in times of crisis such as the Chennai floods that ravaged for weeks submerging the city, Ola cabs reached out to a larger community by deploying boats to ferry people in distress.
 The resultant coverage in the press and social media likes and shares will contribute to its brand building in the long run which no mass media coverage would have done.

-The 360 degree has also enlarged the scope of brand building beyond the traditional media channels capitalizing on the plethora of opportunities in the web, social media, virtual reality.
+The 360 degrees has also enlarged the scope of the brand-building beyond the traditional media channels capitalizing on the plethora of opportunities in the web, social media, virtual reality.
 The internet has become an integral part of the marketing strategy thus the digital and mobile platform has become an inevitable medium for marketers.